nemonik/hands-on-DevOps-gen2/README.md

 # 10. Installing the software factory

-This class uses a software factory hosted on a [Kubernetes (K8s)](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) cluste.
+This class uses a software factory hosted on a [Kubernetes (K8s)](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) cluster.
+K8s is an abbreviation of Kubernetes ("K" followed by 8 letters "ubernete" followed by "s").
 (What a [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) cluster is will be covered later.)
 To spin up the K8s cluster you will need to perform the following tasks in your shell.

 ## 10.1.
 Ansible